DAGWorks-Inc/hamilton/examples/dbt/README.md

 This is just a start, and we think that Hamilton + DBT have a long/exciting future together.
 In particular, we could:

 1. Compile Hamilton to DBT for orchestration -- the new [SQL adapter](https://github.com/stitchfix/hamilton/issues/197) we're working on would compile nicely to a dbt task.
-2. Add more natural integration -- including a dbt plugin for a hamilton task
+2. Add more natural integration -- including a dbt plugin for a hamilton task.
 3. Add more examples with different SQL dialects/different python dialects. _hint_: _we're looking for contributors..._

 If you're excited by any of this, drop on by!
 Some resources to get you help: